DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 The powers need to be much more dynamic in how the player uses them to play the game.
 As of right now, they're kinda just there.
 I forget about them sometimes I'm ngl.
 We need to find a way to make the player rely on powers more.

 ### Power Ideas
+- For NOW, we are deciding to categorize powers based on the type of kinesis they apply to.
+Fir
 - A power like Wraith in apex legends.
 We disappear for a short time and reappear somewhere else.
 - Blink like Dishonored or that one guy in [Valorant](<#Valorant>)
 - Put down a mine